Collaborations in Global Health

 Further information: German Research Platform for Zoonoses

-At an institutional level, the German Center for Infection Research (DZIF), set up by the BMBF, focuses on pressing issues of infection research.
+At an institutional level, the German Center for Infection Research (DZIF), set up by the BMBF and the Federal States, focuses on pressing issues of infection research.
 In the field of neglected and poverty‐related diseases, these are primarily malaria, AIDS and tuberculosis which are also tackled in cooperation with African partner institutes.

 Further information: DZIF -German Center for Infection Research